f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

         "f5-database:name": "F5OS-BACKUP-APPLIANCE1{{currentdate}}"
     }

-**Note: In the current F5OS releases the ConfD system database can be backed up via CLI/GUI/API but it cannot be restored using the F5OS GUI.
+**Note: In the current F5OS releases, the ConfD system database can be backed up via CLI/WebUI/API but it cannot be restored using the F5OS WebUI.
 This will be added in a subsequent release.**

 Exporting F5OS Backup to an External Location
 =============================================

 Once the database backup has been completed, you should copy the file to an external location so that the system can be restored in the case of a total failure.
-You can download the database configuration backup using the CLI, GUI, or API.
+You can download the database configuration backup using the CLI, WebUI, or API.

-Exporting F5OS Backup via GUI
+Exporting F5OS Backup via WebUI
 ------------------------------

-In the GUI use the **System Settings -> File Utilities** page and from the dropdown select **configs** to see the previously saved backup file.
+In the WebUI, use the **System Settings -> File Utilities** page and from the dropdown select **configs** to see the previously saved backup file.
 Here you can **Import** or **Export** configuration backups, or you can **Upload** or **Download** directly to your client machine through the browser.
-Note that the current Import and Export options of files to and from the GUI requires an external HTTPS server.
-The **Upload** and *Download** options allows for a browser to upload/download from the client's local machine.
+Note that the current Import and Export options of files to and from the WebUI require an external HTTPS server.
+The **Upload** and **Download** options allows for a browser to upload/download from the client's local machine.

 .. image:: images/rseries_f5os_configuration_backup_and_restore/image3.png
   :align: center